taufiqkh/Carrit/README.md

 Development
 -----------
-Pull requests are not currently being accepted, as the design and direction has not yet been decided.
+Feature pull requests are not currently being accepted, as the design and direction has not yet been decided.
+Bug fixes and code refactoring may be considered - also happy for people to tell me a section of code is bad, as long as it's accompanied by tests and/or explanations.

 Use
 ---